kpavel/openwhisk-light/DESIGN.md

 ## Modules:
  - api: routes
- - controller: handlers used in routes, orchestrating operations, handle (in memory) cache of actions metadata
+ - actions: controller, orchestrate operations, handle (in memory) cache of actions metadata
  - backend: interaction with Docker API (create, delete, start, stop, list, etc), keep in-memory cache of containers metadata, handle preemption policy
  - actionproxy: interaction with REST API of action containers (init, run)
  - owproxy: interaction with REST API of the OpenWhisk service (catalog + bursting)
  - activations: handle persistence of activation records
+ - preemption: keeping 'hot' containers and stopping 'cold'

 ## Delete action
 api: route.delete
-- result = controller.deleteAction(action=req.path, auth=req.authorization)
-- res.send(result)
+- actions.deleteAction

-controller.deleteAction(action, auth)
+actions.deleteAction
-- result = owproxy.deleteAction(action, auth)
+- result = owproxy.deleteAction
 - delete action from cache
-- return result
+- respond(result)

-owproxy.deleteAction(action, auth)
+owproxy.deleteAction
-- send request to OW url (via owclient?)
+- send request to OW url
 - return response

 ## Get action
 api: route.get
-- result = controller.getAction(action=req.path, auth=req.authorization)
-- res.send(result)
+- actions.getAction

-controller.getAction(action, auth)
+actions.getAction
-- result = owproxy.getAction(action, auth)
+- result = owproxy.getAction
 - update action in cache
-- if action metadata changed: backend.deprecateContainers(action)
+- if action metadata changed: backend.deprecateContainers
-- return result
+- respond(result)

-owproxy.getAction(action, auth)
+owproxy.getAction
 - send request to OW url
 - return response

-backend.deprecateContainers(action)
+backend.deprecateContainers
 - mark containers associated with the action as deprecated

 ## Invoke action
 api: route.post
-- result = controller.invokeAction(action=req.path, auth=req.authorization, payload=req.body, notifier)
-- notifier(activation):
-  - res.send(activation)
-- res.send(result)
+- actions.invokeAction

-controller.invokeAction(action, auth, payload, notifier)
+actions.invokeAction
-- if action does not exist in cache: controller.getAction(action, auth)
+- if action does not exist in cache: actions.getAction
 - retries_options = {timeout, num, condition='out of capacity'}
-- retry [container = backend.allocateContainer(action), retries_option]
+- retry [container = backend.getActionContainer, retries_option]
 - if all retries failed (out of capacity) AND bursting is enabled:
--- response = owproxy.invokeAction(action, auth, payload)
+-- response = owproxy.invokeAction
-- activation = activations.createRecord(action, payload)
+- activation = activations.createActivation
-- if non-blocking: notifier.returnActivation(activation)
+- if non-blocking: respond(activation.id)
-- if container is 'new':
-  - actionproxy.init(action, container);
+- actionproxy.init
-  - mark container in cache as not 'new'
-- response = actionproxy.invoke(container, payload)
+- response = actionproxy.invoke
 - activations.updateRecord(activation, response)
-- return response.result

-backend.allocateContainer(action)
+- if blocking: respond(result)

+backend.allocateContainer
 - if there are idle (running, non-deprecated, not busy) containers in the action pool, pick one, mark as busy in cache, return
 - if total capacity reached, return 'out of capacity' error
-- if there are stopped containers in the action pool in cache, start container, mark as busy (and 'new') in cache, return
+- if there are stopped containers in the action pool in cache, mark as busy in cache, start and return
-- add container to cache, mark as busy (and 'new'), create container, return
+- add container to cache, mark as busy, create container and return

-activations.createRecord(action, payload)
+activations.createRecord
 - put new record in db

-activations.updateRecord(activation, response)
+activations.updateRecord
 - update record in db

-actionproxy.init(action, container)
+actionproxy.init
+- if container is not 'inited':
   - send request to container's IP:8080/init
   - retry until completion/timeout

-actionproxy.invoke(container, payload)
+	  - mark as inited

+actionproxy.invoke
 - send request to container's IP:8080/run passing the payload
-- append logs to response
+- append result to response
 - return response

 owproxy.invokeAction(action, auth, payload)